maxharrisnet/aera-wp-theme/_SKILLS_PAGES/README.md

 ### ACF JSON Files
 - `acf-json/group_aera_skills_home.json` - Fields for Skills Home page
 - `acf-json/group_aera_skills_options.json` - Options page fields for archive
+- `acf-json/group_aera_skill.json` - Fields for individual skills (icon, description, content sections, etc.)
-- `acf-json/group_aera_skill.json` - Updated with new fields for videos, help items, list items, and featured flag
+- `acf-json/group_aera_skill_category.json` - **NEW**: Taxonomy fields for Functions (function_image)

 ## 🎨 Three Page Types

 ### 1. Skills Home Page (`page-skills-home.php`)
 Landing page featuring:
 - Hero section with title and description
-- 2 large featured skill cards at top
-- 8 regular skill cards below
+- **6 Function cards in 3-column grid** (displays taxonomy terms, not individual skills)
 - "View All Skills" CTA button
 - Icon section with 4 columns
 - Resources section (3 featured resources)
-- "See Aera in Action" CTA section with 2 buttons
+- "See Aera in Action" CTA section

+**How It Works:**
+- Displays all "Functions" (skill-category taxonomy terms) as cards
+- Each function card shows an image and the function name
+- Clicking a function card takes you to the archive filtered by that function
+- Images are managed per-function via ACF taxonomy fields

 **Setup:**
 1. Create a new page in WordPress